|DSHOSPID - Data source hospital number|

 In data year 2004, Massachusetts changed the format of the state-specific hospital identification numbers stored in DSHOSPID.
 For the 2004 HCUP data files, the new hospital identifiers were mapped back to the previous coding scheme.
 Beginning with 2005 data, the new hospital identifiers are retained.

 In data year 2020, Massachusetts provided 396 records in Q2 for a temporary field hospital set up to treat COVID patients.

 Minnesota assigned hospital identifers specifically for the HCUP data collection process.

-Nebraska assigned hospital identifiers based on peer groups developed by DATABANK.
+Prior to data year 2020, Nebraska assigned hospital identifiers based on peer groups developed by DATABANK.

 The New Jersey hospital provider identification numbers are preceded with "S" to indicate psychiatric units and "T" for rehabilitation units within the hospital.

 Beginning in 2008, New York suppressed the identifier for the hospital (DSHOSPID) on records with an indication of induced abortion.
 These records are retained with the DSHOSPID set to "BLNK".
 New York identifies an indication of induced abortion by ICD-9-CM diagnosis or procedure code: